KraKEn-bit/Cryptography/Ciphers/Readme.md

 So, In short: **A cipher changes the literal characters typed in based on some algorithm while a code shortens linguistic constructs based on their meaning.**

+---

+### **Let's Face a question**

+`What is a Codebook?`

+Ans:

+A codebook is a dictionary or reference list used in codes (not ciphers).
+It contains predefined substitutions, where specific words, phrases, or sentences are replaced with other words, numbers, or symbols.
+So instead of sending “Attack at dawn” as a word/Phrase , a messenger would just send “Red Eagle” as a code.

+**Only people with the same codebook would understand it.**

+Another famous Example is the morse Code which introduces the idea of a codebook !